cloudkraftwerk/cloudkraftwerk.github.io/index.md

 title: Welcome to cloudkraftwerk
 ---

-**We are aggregating and enabling terrawatts of volatile wind and solar power plants to react to energy markets in real-time.**
+**cloudkraftwerk aggregates and enables wind and solar power plants to react to energy markets in real-time.**

 # Why?